 Attracting and retaining the best people remains core to Iress' success.
 Like many organisations, we have not been immune to the talent mobility challenges brought about by the pandemic.
-Our approach of leveraging a diverse range of channels for attracting talent, including through such partners as Talent Beyond Boundaries.
+Our approach of leveraging a diverse range of channels for attracting talent continues, including through partners such as Talent Beyond Boundaries.
 The announcement of 'The Long Weekend' at Iress-a new way of working that entitles all employees up to six long weekends every year-was warmly welcomed and will reinforce Iress as an innovative and desirable place to work.